scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 efforts in order to either enhance existing projects or fill in any areas where FOSS tools are lacking.
 There are around ten PIs actively involved in various sub-projects.
-Some of the most active projects are Scilab, Python, eSim (an EDA tool), OpenFOAM, and Osdag (open source design of steel structures).
+Some of the most active projects are Scilab, Python, eSim (an Electronic Design Automation tool), OpenFOAM, and Osdag (open source design of steel structures).

 After the initial efforts in 2009 and 2010 it was found that some of the initiatives worked and scaled up well whereas others did not.
 As a result,